 Package 'primarycensored'

-Description: This package provides R functions for working with primary event censored distributions and Stan implementations for use in Bayesian modeling.
-Primary event censored distributions are useful for modeling delayed reporting scenarios in epidemiology and other fields.
-It provides support for arbitrary delay distributions, a range of common primary distributions, and allows for truncation and secondary event censoring to be accounted for.
-In addition, it provides both frequentist and Bayesian methods for fitting primary event censored distributions to data.
+Description: Provides functions for working with primary event censored distributions and 'Stan' implementations for use in Bayesian modeling.
+Primary event censored distributions are useful for modeling delayed reporting scenarios in epidemiology and other fields (Charniga et al. (2024) <doi:10.48550/arXiv.2405.08841>).
+It also provides support for arbitrary delay distributions, a range of common primary distributions, and allows for truncation and secondary event censoring to be accounted for (Park et al. (2024) <doi:10.1101/2024.01.12.24301247>).
+A subset of common distributions also have analytical solutions implemented, allowing for faster computation.
+In addition, it provides multiple methods for fitting primary event censored distributions to data via optional dependencies.

-Authors: Sam Abbott [aut, cre] , Sam Brand [aut] , Adam Howes [ctb] , Sebastian Funk [ctb]
+Authors: Sam Abbott [aut, cre, cph] , Sam Brand [aut] , Adam Howes [ctb] , Sebastian Funk [ctb]

 Maintainer: Sam Abbott <[email protected]>